yellowtree/geoip-detect/readme.txt

     if ($userInfo && $userInfo->country_code == 'DE')
         echo 'Hallo!
 Schön dass Sie hier sind!';

-Or, add the plugin shortcode somewhere in a page content:
+Or, add the plugin shortcode somewhere in the page or post content:

     Heyo, over there in [geoip_detect property="country_name"] !

 To see which property names are supported, refer to the [Plugin Backend](http://wordpress.org/plugins/geoip-detect/screenshots/).

-= Wishlist of new Features =
+= What is planned to be implemented? =

-- use APIv2
+Maxmind released a new API version (v2) with localized country names and a accuracy percentage.
+We will add it when it is out of beta.

 == Screenshots ==